 In the North Atlantic at high and low latitudes, strong warming is persistent through the growth/decay phase.
 It peaks in DJF1/MAM1, a delay by 1-2 seasons from the warm event in the equatorial Pacific.
 In the tropical Indian Ocean, warming begins in the west while it is still cooling in the east, an example of the Indian Ocean Dipole (IDO) (Saji et al. 1999).
 In this case, the IDO is part of the global pattern.
 The Indian Ocean warming peaks in DJF1, and is gradually diminished in JJA1.
 The delayed warming in North Atlantic and Indian Oceans also can be seen in the composite of historical El Nino events (Harrison and Larkin 1998; Deser et al. 2010).
 However, because the SST pattern is not stationary, temperature anomalies in the composite are much weaker than in EEOF modes.

 Figure 6 shows principal components of the first three modes; Nino-3.4 is included for reference.
 The strong warm events of 1982/1983 and 1988/1989 are clearly marked in Nino-3.4.
 Mode 1 is highly correlated with Nino-3.4 (γ = 0.86).
 Modes 2 and 3 are also correlated with Nino-3.4 with time lags of 2 (γ = 0.62) and -1 (γ = 0.50) seasons respectively.
 The first three modes account for most of tropical SST variability, about 99% of CT.
 Nino-3.4 has no apparent trend in the past three decades.
 In contrast, Mode 1 has cooled substantially with a negative slope of -0.049±0.020 per year for standardized PC1 (at 95% confidence interval using a Student t-test).
 In other words, PC1 has dropped by 1.5 standard deviations in 30 years.
 Modes 2 and 3, on the other hand, have become warmer with significant positive slopes of 0.044±0.021 and 0.084±0.016 respectively for standardized PC2 and PC3.
 To find out how much of global temperature rise is attributed to the first three modes, Figure 7 compares observed and reconstructed global mean temperatures (averaged over 5 seasons).
 The variance explained is 3.4, 43.5, and 92.1% respectively with one, two and three modes.
 In other words, the global warming trend almost entirely resides in the growth/decay phase of El Nino.
 The warming is not spatially uniform with the largest contribution from the North Atlantic and central North Pacific.
-The canonical mode, on the other hand, is negligible, despite its strong cooling trend, as warm and cold anomalies in the Pacific tend to cancel each other.
+The canonical mode, on the other hand, is negligible, despite its strong weakening trend, as warm and cold anomalies in the Pacific tend to cancel each other.

 d.
 Early warming period